 In nature, helium is always found with nitrogen.
-The helium to nitrogen ratio lies typically in the 0.02 to 0.2 range (Ballentine and Sherwood Lollar 2002; Sherwood Lollar et al. 2006; Kietäväinen et al. 2014; Karolyté et al. 2022).
+The helium to nitrogen ratio lies typically in the 0.02 to 0.2 range (Ballentine and Sherwood Lollar, 2002, Sherwood Lollar et al. 2006; Kietäväinen et al. 2014; Karolytė et al. 2022).
 The reverse is not true, nitrogen can occur alone.
 We have few data on nitrogen and do not fully understand how and where it pairs with helium.
-Data on the isotopic $(\delta^{15}N)$ composition of the N_2 end member associated with the economic 4He in the Kansas-Texas Hugoton-Panhandle gas field have a narrow range (-3.00 to +2.45%).
-These values are comparable with those observed in both crustal, low-temperature metamorphism and the release of ammonia from clays (-5.00 to +4.00%)(Zhu et al. 2000; Ballentine and Sherwood Lollar 2002; Danabalan 2017).
+Data on the isotopic $(\delta^{15}N)$ composition of the N2 end member associated with the economic 4He in the Kansas-Texas Hugoton-Panhandle gas field has a narrow range (-3.00 to +2.45‰).
+These values are comparable with those observed in both crustal, low-temperature metamorphism and the release of ammonia from clays (-5.00 to + 4.00‰) (Zhu et al. 2000; Ballentine and Sherwood Lollar 2002; Danabalan 2017).
 Likely, nitrogen and helium share a common process, though their source rocks may differ.
 Nitrogen, as the major gas, may be a carrier gas phase for the helium or provide the primary mechanism of gas phase formation from solution (Cheng et al. 2023).

 As a free gas phase, the nitrogen/helium mix will migrate, driven by buoyancy, the same process as for petroleum fluids, until its upward journey is arrested by a low permeability horizon (seal) with underlying porous and permeable horizon (reservoir) with a combined geometry that halts further upward movement of the fluid (trap).
-The efficacy of a trap in terms of retaining helium and other gases depends upon the rate at which the gases enter the trap v. the rate at which they escape.
-Capillary entry pressures for helium, carbon dioxide and hydrocarbon gases are similar (Wollenweber et al. 2009) but diffusive loss is a function of atomic/molecular mass and helium has a higher diffusion coefficient compared with the other gases.
+The efficacy of a trap in terms of retaining helium and other gases depends upon the rate at which the gases enter the trap versus the rate at which they escape.

+Capillary entry pressures for helium, carbon dioxide and hydrocarbon gases are similar (Wollenweber et al. 2009) but diffusive loss is a function of atomic/molecular mass and helium has a higher diffusion co-efficient compared with the other gases.
 In that regard, salt and other evaporite seals are likely to prove more effective than mudrocks.
-Nonetheless, traps can retain helium-bearing gases for long periods of
+Nonetheless, traps can retain helium bearing gases for long periods of geological time.
+For example, Cheng et al. (2023) demonstrated that trapping of helium bearing free gas in the Williston Basin began 140 million years ago.